 In the Garden

 Although stevia (Stevia rebaudiana) looks like an average green plant, it is an exciting choice for the herb garden because of the natural, calorie-free sweetness found in its leaves.
 Appreciated by diabetics and dieters, stevia is a tender perennial that loves the warm sun and dies back in a freeze.
 However, in zones 9 and warmer, the roots usually survive the winter and will come back in the spring.
 It can overwinter in zone 8, too, with protection.
 Gardeners in frost-free areas can grow it year-round, allowing it to grow into a small shrub.
 However, vigor declines after the second year, so if you want to harvest the maximum amount of foliage, it pays to replant.

 If you garden in containers, give your stevia plant at least a 12-inch pot with a quality potting mix.
 Place it in full sun, and water whenever the top inch of potting soil feels dry.

 Plant your stevia so that it has about 18 inches of room to call its own.
 In the loose, loamy, well-drained soil that the plant prefers, it will grow 1 to 3 feet in height, depending on the length of your growing season.
 Wait until after all danger of frost has passed before planting.
 Feed with compost or Bonnie Herb and Vegetable Plant Food as directed on the label.
 Mulch to prevent the plant from drying out on hot summer days.
 Container-grown plants will benefit from the same plant food and mulch.

 Stevia doesn’t like soggy soil, so make sure that it has good drainage, or the roots could rot.
 A sure sign of rot is wilting from which the plant doesn’t recover after watering.
-Few insects bother it.
+Fortunately, few insects bother stevia plants.

 Leaves are sweetest in the cool temperatures of autumn.
 They also taste best prior to the plant blooming.